edreams/linux_hadoop_minimal_upgrade_centos_6_to_7/README.md

-then
+then :

-#tar -xvf Linux-Hadoop-Minimal-0.42.ova -> this create 3 files,
+a) tar -xvf Linux-Hadoop-Minimal-0.42.ova -> this create 3 files,
-: .vmdk, .ovf(see it for conf of the virtual machine) and other .mf Linux-Hadoop-Minimal-0.42.mf (not use) Linux-Hadoop-Minimal-0.42.ovf (only for see the values for the virtual machine, if u want) Linux-Hadoop-Minimal_1 1-disk001.vmdk  (this is important)
+: .vmdk, .ovf(see it for conf of the virtual machine) and other .mf

+a.1)Linux-Hadoop-Minimal-0.42.mf (not use)

+a.2)Linux-Hadoop-Minimal-0.42.ovf (only for see the values for the virtual machine, if u want)

+a.3)Linux-Hadoop-Minimal_1 1-disk001.vmdk  (this is important)

-#qemu-img convert -f vmdk -O qcow2 Linux-Hadoop-Minimal_1\ 1-disk001.vmdk Linux-Hadoop-Minimal-0.42.qcow2
+b) qemu-img convert -f vmdk -O qcow2 Linux-Hadoop-Minimal_1\ 1-disk001.vmdk Linux-Hadoop-Minimal-0.42.qcow2

 == If is neccesary resize then ===

 -> qemu-img resize /var/lib/libvirt/images/Linux-Hadoop-Minimal-0.42.qcow2 +40G

 then start the virt-manager and conf based in the value that appear in